Favicon

 Applivery provides three distinct kiosk modes for Android, each designed for different use cases and levels of customization.

-Requirements: Kiosk mode is only available on Fully Managed devices.
+Kiosk mode is only available on Fully Managed Devices.
 See Android management options for more information on enrollment types.

 Available Kiosk Modes